Harborcenter

 LECOM Harborcenter is an American mixed-use development in Buffalo, New York, developed by Pegula Sports and Entertainment.
 The building occupies a full 1.7 acre city block formerly known as the Webster Block, directly across from and connected to the KeyBank Center and Canalside.
 The building is also near the southern terminus of the Canalside station.

 The development features retail and restaurant space, a 205-room Buffalo Marriott Harborcenter Hotel, as well as two hockey rinks that are the home of the Buffalo Jr. Sabres of the Ontario Junior Hockey League, the Canisius Golden Griffins of the NCAA, and the Erie Kats of the National Junior College Athletic Association.
 The rinks are also the Buffalo Sabres practice facility.
+Since 2015, the NHL draft combine has been held at the KeyBank Center and the Harborcenter.